jocosocial/twitarr/rest_documentation.md

     "real_name": "string", # May be null
     "pronouns": "string", # May be null
     "home_location": "string" # May be null
-}
+    "ban_reason": "string" # May be null, required if user role is banned }
 ```